MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/ide/reference/showwebbrowser-command.md

 ## <a name="arguments"></a>Argumentos
  `URL`
- Requerido.
+ Obligatorio.
 Dirección URL (localizador uniforme de recursos) del sitio web.

 ## <a name="switches"></a>Modificadores
  /new